maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

 Notice here, that while `simp:false` the limit is still evaluated.
 This is not "simplification".
 For the full story, please refer to the Maxima docs on the `ev` command.

-In this case, you can prevent evaluation of limit by using an apostrophie in the test case.
+In this case, you can prevent evaluation of limits by using an apostrophie in the test case.

     simp:false;
     f:x*sin(1/x);